sfxcode/sapphire-javafx/docs/src/main/paradox/tutorial/application.md

 ## Application object

-A sapphire application must contain an Application object that extends BaseApplication.
+A sapphire application must contain an Application object that extends SFXApplication.

+All startup code is inside this SFXApplication pattern.

 @@snip [Application.scala](../../../../../demos/tutorial/src/main/scala/com/sfxcode/sapphire/javafx/demo/tutorial/Application.scala)

-## ApplicationController
+## SFXApplicationController

 Application controller is used for startup purposes.

-Normally the main scene content is replaced by a ViewController.
+Normally the main scene content is replaced by a SFXViewController.

 Here we will use a MainViewController and later we connect a Navigation-, Workspace- and StatusBarController.